Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Apt2B

-Made from solid Acacia wood, this dining table seats up to six and warms up any space with an Estelle brown wood finish.
-You can save on chairs and buy the Aiken Dining Bundle and bundle for even more savings.
+Made from solid acacia wood, this dining table seats up to six and warms up any space with an Estelle brown wood finish.
+You can save on chairs and buy the Aiken Dining Bundle for even more savings.

 We also love this mixed material swivel chair to spruce up your living space.
 With two color options — an ivory boucle seat with a brown leather outer shell, or a charcoal boucle seat with a black leather outer shell — and a metal swivel base, it creates a modern-meets-cozy feel.